muteb/Hoarder/README.md

 ## Usage

-Make sure that `hoarder.yml` is on the same directory as the script. `hoarder.yml` is YAML file that contains artifacts.
+Make sure that `Hoarder.yml` is on the same directory as the script. `Hoarder.yml` is YAML file that contains artifacts.
 Hoarder will read this file and generate argument at runtime (try `python hoarder.py -h`).
 The following is the list of argument :

 ```
-usage: hoarder.py [-h] [-a] [-p] [-v VOLUME] [-s] [--PowerShellHistory]
+usage: hoarder.py [-h] [-V] [-v] [-a] [-p] [-s] [--Ntfs]
-                  [--Config] [--SystemInfo] [--CCM] [--WMITraceLogs]
-                  [--Firwall] [--Events] [--usrclass] [--BMC] [--Ntuser]
+                   [--PowerShellHistory] [--scheduled_task] [--applications]
+                   [--WindowsIndexSearch] [--prefetch] [--usrclass] [--Config]
-                  [--WERFiles] [--SRUM] [--Jump_List] [--Recent] [--Ntfs]
+                   [--WERFiles] [--Jump_List] [--BrowserHistory]
-                  [--applications] [--WMI] [--scheduled_task] [--Startup]
-                  [--BrowserHistory] [--prefetch] [--RecycleBin]
-                  [--WindowsIndexSearch] [-V]
+                   [--RecycleBin] [--WMITraceLogs] [--Recent] [--Ntuser]
+                   [--CCM] [--Startup] [--Events] [--WMI] [--SRUM]
+                   [--SystemInfo] [--BMC] [--Firwall]

 Hoarder is a tool to collect windows artifacts.

 optional arguments:
   -h, --help            show this help message and exit
+  -V, --version         Print Hoarder version number.
+  -v, --verbose         Print details of hoarder message in console.
   -a, --all             Get all (Default)

+Plugins:
   -p, --processes       Collect information about the running processes.
-  -v VOLUME, --volume VOLUME
-                        Select a volume letter to collect artifacts from (By
-                        default hoarder will automatically look for the root
-                        volume)
   -s, --services        Collect information about the system services.

+Artifacts:
+  --Ntfs                $MFT file
   --PowerShellHistory   PowerShell history for all the users
+  --scheduled_task      Scheduled Tasks files
+  --applications        Amcache files
+  --WindowsIndexSearch  Windows Search artifacts
+  --prefetch            Prefetch files
+  --usrclass            UserClass.dat file for all the users
   --Config              System hives
-  --SystemInfo          Get system information
-  --CCM                 CCM Logs
-  --WMITraceLogs        WMI Trace Logs
-  --Firwall             Firewall Logs
-  --Events              Windows event logs
-  --usrclass            UserClass.dat file for all the users
-  --BMC                 BMC files for all the users
-  --Ntuser              All users hives
   --WERFiles            Windows Error Reporting Files
-  --SRUM                SRUM folder
   --Jump_List           JumpList files
+  --BrowserHistory      BrowserHistory Data
+  --RecycleBin          RecycleBin Files
+  --WMITraceLogs        WMI Trace Logs
   --Recent              Recently opened files
-  --Ntfs                $MFT file
-  --applications        Amcache files
+  --Ntuser              All users hives
+  --CCM                 CCM Logs
+  --Startup             Startup info
+  --Events              Windows event logs
   --WMI                 WMI OBJECTS.DATA file
-  --scheduled_task      Scheduled Tasks files
-  --Startup             Startup info
-  --BrowserHistory      BrowserHistory Data
-  --prefetch            Prefetch files
-  --RecycleBin          RecycleBin Files
-  --WindowsIndexSearch  Windows Search artifacts
-  -V, --version         Print Hoarder version number.
+  --SRUM                SRUM folder
+  --BMC                 BMC files for all the users
+  --Firwall             Firewall Logs

+Commandss:
+  --SystemInfo          Get system information

 ```

 #### Example

-Let's say you want to collect all of the artifacts specified in `hoarder.yml` then all you need to do is:
+Let's say you want to collect all of the artifacts specified in `Hoarder.yml` then all you need to do is:

 `python hoarder.py --all` or `python hoarder.py -a`

-After the script finishes it will generate a zip file called `<HOSTNAME>.zip` contains all of the artifacts in addition to `metadata.csv` which contains all selected artifacts' metadata (path,time, etc) and `hoarder.log` that contains the script debugging logs.
+After the script finishes it will generate a zip file called `<HOSTNAME>.zip` contains all of the artifacts in addition to  `hoarder.log` that contains the script debugging logs.

 ## Add an artifact to hoarder.yml